NATIONAL CHAMPAGNE DAY

-Champagne, France, is located northeast of Paris and provides ideal temperature and soil to produce the grapes required for Champagne.
-Only eight varieties of grapes are allowed production in the Champagne region.
+Champagne, France, is located northeast of Paris and provides the ideal temperature and soil to produce the grapes required for Champagne.
+French law allows only eight varieties of grapes for the production of Champagne in the Champagne region.
 Primarily, the three grapes used to create Champagne are Chardonnay, Pinot Noir, and Pinot Meunier.

 Unlike other wines, Champagne ferments in the bottle allowing the vintner to trap the CO2 in the bottle.
 The bubbles give Champagne its effervescence.

-While Champagne can be spendy, if you’re looking for a little pop on New Year’s Eve, there are other varieties of sparkling wine available from Italy, California, and even the South of France.
+While Champagne can be spendy, if you are looking for a little pop on New Year’s Eve, other varieties of sparkling wine are available from Italy, California, and even the South of France.
 They offer a sparkle that won’t put a fizzle in your pocketbook.
-Then again, splurging and ringing in the New Year is the perfect opportunity each year to celebrate.
+Then again, some New Years mean an opportunity for splurging and celebrating no matter the expense.

 HOW TO OBSERVE #NationalChampagneDay